 Vossloh is among the global leaders in the rail technology market.
 Its business focuses on rail infrastructure products and services and is subdivided into three divisions: Core Components, Customized Modules, Lifecycle Solutions.
-The fourth division includes locomotives, local transport rail vehicles as well as electrical components for rail vehicles and buses, etc. This division has no longer been classified as a core business and will be sold off or contributed to suitable alliances by end of 2017 at the latest.
+With the acquisition of Rocla Concrete Tie, USA, effective on January 3, 2017, Vossloh Tie Technologies expands the Core Components division as a new business unit.

 The three core divisions will be monitored and controlled according to the fundamental principles of their respective business models, this means in accordance with product, project and service orientation.
 All divisions work closely together and externally present themselves uniformly and in a coordinated fashion as "One Vossloh".
 The Group's operating activities are carried out under the umbrella of Vossloh AG.
 Vossloh AG has a direct operative influence as an integral top level of management, and closely coordinates, leads and controls the business divisions and units.

 The Group (Vossloh AG) is operating according to three strategic principles: